-MC 406 (3) (W, S) Urban Affairs Reporting.
+MC 406 (3) Urban Affairs Reporting.
 Prerequisites: MC 200, MC 201, and MC 301.
 This course prepares the student to work the various beats of an urban affairs reporter.

-MC 409 (3) (W, S) Multimedia Reporting.
-Prerequisites: MC 200, MC 201, MC 303, MC 310, and MC 320 suggested.
+MC 409 (3) Multimedia Reporting.
+Prerequisites: MC 200, MC 201, and three (3) concentration courses.
 Prepares students for the news work of multimedia newsgathering.
-Students enter the course with basic news writing and reporting skills and will apply "cross-platform" reporting techniques in developing story ideas that take advantage of the interactivity, non-linear, user-driven environment of the Internet.
+Students enter the course with basic newswriting and reporting skills and will apply "cross-platform" reporting techniques in developing story ideas that take advantage of the interactivity, non-linear, user-driven environment of the Internet.